digital-futures-academy/js-fundamentals/challenges/challenge11.md

 ### Details

+Finally!
+Let's make our ciphers available to anyone who wants to communicate with us!

 You'll need to
 - create an account at [npmjs](https://www.npmjs.com/signup)
 - [package a library of code and publish it to the NPM Registry](https://docs.npmjs.com/packages-and-modules)